wp-cli/handbook/commands/cache/add/index.md

 <hr />

-If a value already exists for the key, the value isn't added.
+Errors if a value already exists for the key, which means the value can't be added.

 ### OPTIONS